Relations with Armenia

 NATO’s Defence Education Enhancement Programme (DEEP) provides tailored practical support to help countries build, develop and reform their professional military education institutions.
 Cooperation with Armenia in this area started in 2008 at the request of the Minister of Defence.
 DEEP contributed to the drafting and editing of the Armenian Military Education Concept (that was adopted in 2010) and assisted with the restructuring of the Junior Officer Staff Course in 2010.
 The Programme also helped develop the Senior Officer Command and Staff Course that was inaugurated in September 2013.
 The inauguration of the National Defense Research University in Yerevan in January 2016 represented a major milestone in the transformation of the Armenian Armed Forces and was a product of close cooperation through DEEP.

 Civil emergency planning

 Armenia is determined to improve its emergency preparedness and response capabilities to deal with disasters and asymmetric threats.
-In the context of the IPAP, the Armenian Rescue Service is taking a number of measures to improve contingency planning and is actively contributing to the establishment of the planned government crisis-management centre.
-Armenia is also working to enhance links with the NATO-based Euro-Atlantic Disaster Response Coordination Centre (EADRCC) in order to contribute to international disaster relief operations.
-The Armenian Rescue Service is preparing two teams (search and rescue and chemical, biological, radiation and nuclear experts) to be made available for disaster relief operations.
-In September 2010, Armenia hosted a large NATO/Partnership for Peace consequence management field exercise called “Armenia 2010”.
+The Armenian Rescue Service is taking a number of measures to improve contingency planning and is actively contributing to the establishment of the planned government crisis management centre.
+Armenia is also working to enhance links with NATO’s Euro-Atlantic Disaster Response Coordination Centre (EADRCC) in order to contribute to international disaster relief operations.
+The Armenian Rescue Service is preparing two teams (search-and-rescue and chemical, biological, radiological and nuclear (CBRN) experts) to be made available for disaster relief operations.
+In September 2010, Armenia hosted a large NATO/PfP consequence management field exercise called “Armenia 2010”.